 A guitar is a great instrument, but it can be difficult to find a place to store it.
 That’s where a guitar wall mounting kit comes in.
 These kits can help you put your guitar on the wall without having to take it off.
 You can use it to display your guitars in your living room or in a garage.
 If you want to learn more about these kits, continue reading this article.
-We‘ll show you some of our Amazon's best guitar wall mounts in 2021.
+We‘ll show you some of the nicest affordable guitar wall mounts on Amazon.

 Guitars are pretty special instruments, and you can’t get an accurate gauge of how good your instrument is until you put it on the wall.
 A wall mounted guitar is a fantastic way to simply look at your guitar collection.
 These guitar mounts are usually smaller and lighter than standard guitars, so they‘re great for traveling or for practicing.
 You can mount your electric or acoustic guitars on a wall and practice anywhere.

 What are tips for finding the right guitar wall mount?

 Guitars take a lot of abuse.
 Worn out strings, caked-on dust, and even being dropped can cause your guitar to break.
 You don’t want to take your instrument and toss it, so invest in a guitar wall bracket.
 Most guitar brackets will attach directly to the body of your bass, which will keep your strings and hardware secure.
 But if you want more options, you can also mount your guitar on the wall of the gated room.
 This wall mounting option might seem like a no-brainer, but some of these models are too small, heavy, or bulky.
 Check your chosen model carefully first to make sure that it will fit within the confines of a space.

 What should I consider when buying a guitar wall mount?